A general pressure equation based method for incompressible two-phase flows: Benchmarking with Literature

 To quantitatively demonstrate the accuracy of the interface tracking method~(OS-MSTACS), a classical volume fraction advection test~\cite{liovic2006,saincher2022} case involving time-reversing shearing velocity field is simulated in a 3D environment.
 The test case is initialized with a sphere of radius $0.15$ centered at ($0.5, 0.75, 0.25$) in a cuboid of size $1.0\times1.0\times2.25$.
 The patch of sphere is subjected to a shearing velocity field given below as: \begin{linenomath}

 \end{linenomath} where the cosine term implies time reversal: the sign of the velocity components change at $t=T/2$.
-The total simulation time $T$ is taken as $9$ and a variable time step is used such that the Courant number is always limited to $0.1$.
+The total simulation time $T$ is taken as $9$ and the time step corresponding to Courant number $Cou_{adv}=0.1$ is used.
 A uniform grid of $128 \times 128 \times 288$ is used to simulate the problem.

 The interface evolution predicted by OS-MSTACS is depicted in figure \ref{fig_adv_test}.
 The figure shows a smooth interface topology of the spiral (at $t=T/2$) which is better than the one obtained by~\cite{saincher2022} with OS-CICSAM.
 This is attributed to a lower numerical diffusion offered by MSTACS scheme compared to CICSAM~\cite{anghan2021}.
 After $t=T/2$, the deformed sphere reverts to its initial position and the numerical error for the same is quantified by computing the $L_1$-norm and the global volume error (expressed in $\%$) of the volume fraction which are defined as: